Peyote Drug

 How Do Psychedelics Affect the Brain?

-Hallucinogens, or psychedelics, are believed to cause altered perception by acting on the brain’s neural circuits that involve the neurotransmitter serotonin.
+Hallucinogens, or psychedelics affect the brain by acting on the brain’s neural circuits that involve the neurotransmitter serotonin in order to alter what the user is perceiving.

 Most of the effects of psychedelics occur in the prefrontal cortex, which is responsible for important functions like mood, cognition, and perception.